|

 Finalist, Damen Station Public Art Installation, Chicago Transit Authority

-$15,000 City of Seattle Neighborhood Matching Fund Grant for the Living Barge
+$15,000 City of Seattle Neighborhood Matching Fund Grant for the Living Barge Project

 $5,000 Neighbor 2 Neighbor Fund grant for the Living Barge Project